yarnthen/yarnthencohosking/_posts/2017-08-15-how-to-save-time-using-excel-part-1.md

 I recommend to add a Shift key to your shortcut as a lot of the default windows keyboard shortcuts are with Ctl only (e.g. Ctl+z will be undo Ctl+v is paste).
 Overriding them with macro activation might cause confusion to you especially if you use the keyboard shortcut often.

 Most important part of this is to select where to store macro in.
 Select Personal Macro Workbook.
-This will allow you to reuse all the macros you have created in all your excel spreadsheet.
+This will allow you to reuse all the macros you have created in all your excel spreadsheet.<br>
 <img src="{{ site.urlimg }}/macro3.jpg" alt="">

 Then click Ok to start recording.